Psynosaur/DATV-Red/README.md

   - Optional SONOFF tasmota support (QoL)
     - WiFi operation, since `Tx` and toggling power of PA are not things that happen together.
     - My SONOFF basic is right next to amp, no issues with interference on `2.435GHz`
+  - Cross-platform (due in final release)
+    - Linux `Pop-Os` and `Ubuntu`
+      - Just change `settings.json` with your audio and video settings...
+      - select `UDP` or `RTMP` as input
+      - change ffmpeg paths to linux syntax `./ffmpeg/ffmpeg`
+        - ffplay
+        - ffmpeg
+        - ffprobe

 ## Setup and use
 1. Download [latest release](https://github.com/Psynosaur/DATV-Red/releases) and extract to folder `DATV-Red` and open in file explorer (you'll need [7zip](https://www.7-zip.org/download.html))